Troubleshooting Sprinkler Pipe Alignment in Revit: A Real-World Example

 Didn't like that.
 Let's try this again.
 Okay.

-Now sometimes you might get an error like this Again, this is Revit.
+Now sometimes you might get an error like this.
+Again, this is Revit.
 Sometimes it does these things.
 So what we can do is click on the sprinkler.

-It looks like this is slightly off Okay so We'll delete that pipe and we'll move This we'll have to align it.
-So let's go to our detail line Again, I'm glad you're seeing this because this is part of the process.
-It's not always perfect Now let's take this and move to our detail line Okay, we can delete it go back to our sprinkler draw pipe one inch All right, and we're back in business, let's keep going If that happens again, we know it's probably just off By the over configuration before it gets to the down part of the arm over Looks like we've got the same thing going on here.
+It looks like this is slightly off.
+Okay, so we'll delete that pipe and move this.
+We'll have to align it.
+Let's go to our detail line.
+Again, I'm glad you're seeing this—because this is part of the process.
+It's not always perfect.
+Now let's take this and move it to our detail line.
+Okay, we can delete the line, go back to our sprinkler, and draw pipe (1 inch).

 Learn Construction